AgarwalConsulting/Go-Training/Setup.md

 dir %GOPATH%\bin
 ```

-`%GOPATH%\bin` folder should have a 101-workshop.exe.
+`%GOPATH%\bin` folder should have a Go-Training.exe.

 Recommended: [VSCode](https://code.visualstudio.com/) as editor/IDE for Go.